-Do you still have questions about what to expect when you walk into our dental office?
+Do you still have questions about what to expect when you walk into our dental office in Manchester?
 Although calling us is always the fastest way to get answers to your questions, we completely understand that some people prefer to do their own research first or simply don’t have time to call.
 That’s why we’ve included the answers to some frequently asked questions below.

 How Do I Get Emergency Dental Care?